 University of Waterloo

 For almost two years, she was the well-known voice behind the national CBC radio column The Softer Side of Business heard coast to coast across Canada on CBC Radio One.
 She’s an award-winning published author, writing for many well-known organizations and publications, including the very popular Merge’s Monthly Mega Minute, and a regular column in The Globe & Mail, Canada’s most respected and widely-circulated national newspaper, printed in six major cities from coast to coast across the country.
-Her first book titled Why Does the Lobster Cast Off Its Shell? is now in its second edition, and her newest book Generations Exposed – Unexpected Insights Into the People You Work With went into its second printing in 2015.
-She is the author of over 100 articles in a wide variety of publications, and for ten years was the author of a long-running column in CGA Magazine, a professional accounting publication with a circulation of over 75,000.
+Her first book titled Why Does the Lobster Cast Off Its Shell? is now in its third edition, and her newest book Generations Exposed – Unexpected Insights Into the People You Work With went into its second printing in 2015.
+She is the author of over 120 articles in a wide variety of publications, and for ten years was the author of a long-running column in CGA Magazine, a professional accounting publication with a circulation of over 75,000.
 In addition, she has released an entire Leadership Series of educational audio CDs covering off specific challenges and issues of concern to leaders everywhere.
 The titles range from How to Effectively Manage Off-Site Employees to Overcoming Negativity in the Workplace to Managing Employees with Lousy Performances, Unacceptable Behavior or Rotten Attitudes.
 And she’s the author of several online learning programs.
 She is presently working on several new writing projects, including a hands-on practical how-to guide for managers and supervisors.